sybrew/the-seo-framework/readme.txt

 TODO add to "Output optimized sitemap?" that only the latests pages are included, and no archives?
 	-> I'm circumspect of that users think TSF not including all this cruft is a bug.

+TODO add every language's sitemap to robots.txt?
+	-> Is this even possible?
+		-> If so, we can then also add a link in the admin "See English sitemap" instead of "See base sitemap".

 **For everyone**

 * **Improved:**
 	* Changed the wording of the link relationship settings to reflect better what they output.
 * **Fixed:**
 	* The link relationship settings now have an effect again.
+	* When a homepage isn't assigned with a page on front (that's something you should address), TSF will no longer incorrectly assume there is one and give a broken link to edit it at the homepage settings.
+	* The Homepage Settings now correctly reflect the page's SEO Settings when they're set to `0`.
+		* Note that a lone `0` for the title (without branding/additions) will bypass WordPress's filters, because WordPress doesn't support a lone `0` for the title.
+But you should brand your titles.
+	* The Page SEO settings now correctly reflect the Homepage's SEO Settings when those are set to `0`.

 **For translators**